Rules and Regulations for Solid Waste Management Facilities and Organic Waste Management Facilities (250-RICR-140-05-1)

 1.16Management of Street Sweepings in Rhode Island

-B.Acceptable Uses for Street Sweepings: Street sweepings are exempt from the Refuse Disposal Act, R.I.
-Gen. Laws § 23-18.9-1 and the Rules and Regulations promulgated thereto and may be reused in the following ways:
+A.Acceptable Restricted Uses for Street Sweepings: Street sweepings are exempt from the Refuse Disposal Act, R.I.
+Gen. Laws § 23-18.9-1, and the Rules and Regulations promulgated thereto provided they are used in the following ways:

-2. Road base or any base course application that will be covered with an asphalt or concrete layer;
+2.Roadway base or any base course application that will subsequently be covered with an asphalt or concrete layer;

-3.Backfill for public works construction projects such as drain pipes, culverts, and other drainage structures;
+3.Backfill for public works construction projects such as drainpipes, culverts, or other drainage structures;

-|Title||250||Rhode Island Department of Environmental Management|
+|Title||250||Department of Environmental Management|

 |Chapter||140||Waste and Materials Management|